idp2p/idp2p.github.io/README.md

 > Peer to peer identity protocol based on keri, webassembly and libp2p

 idp2p is a decentralized identity protocol that leverages peer-to-peer networks to enable secure and efficient identity discovery, notification, and messaging.
-It combines a pubsub (publish-subscribe) model with robust decentralized technologies to address modern identity challenges.
+It combines a pubsub (libp2p gossipsub) model with `KERI` in order to solve the challenges.

+In idp2p, each DID is represented as a dedicated pub/sub topic on the libp2p network, unifying discovery, service endpoints, and messaging in a single mechanism—by subscribing to a DID’s topic, peers discover identities, learn and update service endpoints, and exchange both direct and broadcast messages in a decentralized manner.

 ![w:5-1000](idp2p-pubsub.png)